UQComputingSociety/code-of-conduct/README.md

 We do not tolerate harassment of community participants in any form.
 Harassment includes, but is not limited to:
 * offensive comments related to:
-  * gender or anything to do with it (identity, history, expression, non-binary gender, etc.)
+  * gender (including identity, history or expression)
   * sexual orientation
   * disability
   * physical appearance
-  * body size
   * race
   * religion
   * programming experience or background